PlethoraChutney/Appia/README.md

 config = {'user': (username), 'password': (password)}
 ```
 You will also want to serve this app somehow. `waitress.py` is one answer.

+### Batch scripts
+From the command line, the best way to use Appia is to run appia.py.
+However,
+several batch scripts are included in this repo to give users who prefer not
+to use command line interfaces a set of commonly-used optoins.

+ * `hplc_export` runs `appia.py hplc .`, with all default options
+ * `hplc_rename_export` runs `appia.py hplc --rename [user-input] .`, to rename
+or combine experiments in the web interface.
+ * `hplc_LSE_export` runs `appia.py hplc --reduce 10 --no-plots --rename [user-input] .`,
+which is useful if a great number of traces are being combined
+for viewing through the web interface.
+ * `3D-hplc_export` runs `appia.py three-d .`, for analysis of three dimensional
+HPLC experiments.

+## AKTA FPLC Processing
+The AKTA processing is straightforward.
+First, export your data from the AKTA in
+.csv format.
+Then, run `appia.py fplc` on either one .csv file or a list of
+.csv files.
+There are options for mass-processing several experiments at once.